zagui440s/personalCP/6-SQL/1-schemadesign/2-creating-tables.md

 So, in summary, the `COPY` command is used to copy data from a CSV file (`'path/to/data/games.csv'`) into the `games` table in the PostgreSQL database.
 The `WITH CSV HEADER` option is specified because the CSV file has a header row that should be skipped during the import process.

-## Query Challenge

-Design a query to retrieve the total product equity within the gaming store.
-The equity should be calculated as the sum of the product of quantity and price for each category.
-Write the SQL query to accomplish this task and ensure that it provides accurate and consolidated information on the gaming store's total revenue.

 ## More about PostgreSQL

 Here's an example URI for a PostgreSQL database that covers host, username, password, and port.
 We'll then break down the URI to show each component using psql commands.